Do you know how to start a fire without matches?

 Before beginning your fire-making-endeavors, gather your supplies, and build your “nest” to catch any sparks.

-It should be able to catch on fire easily so that you can add it to your kindling.
+This fire bed should be able to catch on fire easily so that you can add it to your kindling.
+When you have to build a fire without matches or a lighter, you need it to start as easily as possible!

-Other tools that can help you on your quest to understand how to start a fire without matches are Char cloth (a piece of cotton fabric that has been made to catch fire easily) or steel wool.
+Other tools that can help you on your quest to start a fire are char cloth (a piece of cotton fabric that has been pre-burned to help it catch fire easily) or other commercial fire starters.
+There are variety of products designed to be waterproof and catch fire easily.
+They all work pretty well, and can be a literal life saver in cold, wet conditions.

 This is probably the easiest way to start a fire without matches and can be mastered with a bit of practice.